-Our annual report to stockholders concerning our operations during the transition period ended December 31, 2022, including audited financial statements, is available at the Company's website at www.avitamedical.com and is also available at the SEC's website at www.sec.gov.
+Our annual report to stockholders concerning our operations during the transition period ended December 31, 2022, including audited financial statements, has been distributed to all stockholders as of the Record Date.
 The annual report is not incorporated in the proxy statement and is not to be considered a part of the soliciting material.

-UPON WRITTEN REQUEST, WE WILL PROVIDE, WITHOUT CHARGE, A COPY OF OUR ANNUAL REPORT ON FORM 10-KT FOR THE PERIOD FROM JULY 1, 2021 to DECEMBER 31, 2021 TO EACH STOCKHOLDER OF RECORD, TO EACH HOLDER OF CDIS OR TO EACH STOCKHOLDER WHO OWNED OUR COMMON STOCK LISTED IN THE NAME OF A BANK OR BROKER, AS NOMINEE, AT THE CLOSE OF BUSINESS ON OCTOBER 19, 2022, AT 5:00 PM (PACIFIC DAYLIGHT TIME) (BEING OCTOBER 20, 2022, AT 11:00 AM AEDT).
+UPON WRITTEN REQUEST, WE WILL PROVIDE, WITHOUT CHARGE, A COPY OF OUR ANNUAL REPORT ON FORM 10-KT FOR THE PERIOD FROM JULY 1, 2021 to DECEMBER 31, 2021 TO EACH STOCKHOLDER OF RECORD, TO EACH HOLDER OF CDIS OR TO EACH STOCKHOLDER WHO OWNED OUR COMMON STOCK LISTED IN THE NAME OF A BANK OR BROKER, AS NOMINEE, AT THE CLOSE OF BUSINESS ON OCTOBER 19, 2022, AT 5:00 PM (PACIFIC DAYLIGHT TIME) (BEING OCTOBER 20, 2022, AT 11:00 AM AEDT.
 ANY REQUEST BY A STOCKHOLDER OR CDI HOLDER FOR OUR ANNUAL REPORT ON FORM 10-KT SHOULD BE SENT TO INVESTOR RELATIONS AT AVITA MEDICAL, INC., 28159 AVENUE STANFORD, SUITE 220, VALENCIA, CALIFORNIA 91355.